jessepav/lacygoill-wiki-backup/shell/script.md

-# Why should I avoid including a shell variable inside the format passed to `$ printf`?
+# Why should I avoid including a shell variable inside the format passed to `printf`?

-The  variable will  be evaluated  by the  shell *before*  `$ printf`  parses the format to replace the specifiers such as `%s`.
+The variable will be evaluated by  the shell *before* `printf` parses the format to replace the specifiers such as `%s`.
-So, if the  value contains sth like `%s`,  `$ printf` will parse it  as a format specifier, which may be unexpected; you probably want it to be printed verbatim.
+So, if the  value contains sth like `%s`,  `printf` will parse it  as a format specifier, which may be unexpected; you probably want it to be printed verbatim.

     $ coverage='96%'